cjgdev/midi-markdown/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest a new feature or enhancement for MIDI Markup Language
+about: Suggest a new feature or enhancement for MIDI Markdown
 title: '[FEATURE] '
 labels: 'enhancement'
 assignees: ''